seanpmaxwell/Typescript-Best-Practices/README.md

 ### Focused directories: `_local/`, `_external/`, `_internal/`

-A focused directory already names the feature, so its helper folders can use local vocabulary:
+A focused directory already names the feature, so we can be less strict with how we name its supporting files:

 | Folder | Purpose |
 | --- | --- |